Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ### Message Drop Request {#ctrl-pkt-dropreq}

-The Message Drop Request is sent by the sender to the receiver in case of some internal error, when an unacknowledged packet is not present in sender's buffer.
-Thus the sender notifies the receiver that it must not wait for retransmission of this message.
+A Message Drop Request control packet is sent by the sender to the receiver when it requests the retransmission of an unacknowledged packet (all or part of a message) which is not present in the sender's buffer (due to an internal error).
-Note the Message Drop Request is not sent if sender decides to drop a message according to the Too Late Packet Drop mechanism ({{too-late-packet-drop}}), as in this case the receiver is expected to drop it anyway due to the same mechanism.
+The sender notifies the receiver that it must not wait for retransmission of this message.
+Note that a Message Drop Request control packet is not sent if the Too Late Packet Drop mechanism ({{too-late-packet-drop}}) causes the sender to drop a message, as in this case the receiver is expected to drop it anyway.

 ~~~
  0                   1                   2                   3